Writing to Heal. Using journaling to transform your life

 How long will it take?

-The workshop has been structured over 45 days.
-Though how you work through the material should be in a way that suits you.
+It takes as long as you would like.
+How you work through the material should be in a way that suits you.
 You are encouraged to journal for 30 days to create a good habit.
 The exercises are designed to get you thinking and for you to a) follow in a linear fashion or b) randomly try things.

 Why take this course?